-Lived in Toronto from 1997-2011, moved back to my hometown of Oakville in 2012.
-Attended the University of Toronto and completed an Hons.
-B.A. and M.A. in English Literature.
-Took motorcycle and glassworking lessons at Sheridan College in Oakville, Macromedia Suite 8 web design at Ryerson, and editing at George Brown.
-Have been employed by the Province of Ontario for 10 years, and was an administrator at U of T’s University College before that.
+I’ve been employed by the Province of Ontario for 17 years, and was an administrator at U of T’s University College before that.
 Worked for the Silver Snail Comic Store from 2003-2004 and loved it.
-Likes cycling, running, rowing, and yoga.
-Believes in the Oxford comma.
-Eats a lot of Thai, Vietnamese, and Japanese food.
-Hates cigarettes.
+Enjoy cycling, running, and yoga.
+Believe in the Oxford comma.
+Love food, especially Thai, Vietnamese, and Japanese cuisine.
+Hate cigarettes.
 Proud owner of a cotton candy machine; still wishing for a photo booth.

 “I am happy to report that in the war between reality and romance,